MFreidank/Federated_Learning_Workshop_AMLD2021/README.md

 ## 1. Interactive Examples: torch Federated Learning
 ### 1.1 Simulating Federated Learning using torch

-This example introduces basic components that are part of the Federated Learningi workflow.
+This example introduces basic components that are part of the Federated Learning workflow.
 In the simulation we:
 1. Train a baseline model on the CIFAR10 dataset.
 2. Simulate a server and client and send a model from server to client to be trained.